tombensve/NS-Toolbox/Modelish/README.md

 ## Latest Version

+### 4.0.0-BC11

+Adapted to new version standard for my github code: `1.2.3-BC<byte code>`.

+Bumped major version to lessen confusion.

+This was originally part of NS-Toolbox, but then for some reason, which I cannot remember nor comprehend, I moved it out to separate repo.
+Now I backed it back to where it belongs.

+To lessen the confusion, and to be clear I bumped the major version!
+Avoid any version below 4.0.0-BC11!

 ### 3.2.1

 Tiny change: Validators are now passed Method object rather than just "${method.name}" This in hope